Your New Adventure Is Beginning!

-Your resources are things like: student loans, parental contribution, scholarships, bursaries, savings from a summer job, RESP, etc,.
+Your resources are things like: student loans, parental contribution, scholarships, bursaries, savings from a summer job, RESP, and other financial contributions.
 If you put all of your resources onto one page and add them up, that's the amount of money you have for the school year.
 Student loan programs are usually run by your provincial government and offer loans (repayable after school), and grants (non-repayable).
 These are a great and affordable way of helping to pay for school.
-If you're currently living in Ontario, you should check out the Ontario Student Assistance Program (OSAP) at ontario.ca/osap

 Be sure to visit Student Central for all your money related questions.
 Here’s a quick glance at some bursaries you may be eligible for:

 Your costs are things like tuition, fees, residence, food, books & supplies, entertainment, a trip home, etc., If you put all of your costs onto one page and add them up, that's how much you can expect to pay for the school year.
 A good way to start is by checking out the cost of your tuition and fees here: lakeheadu.ca/current-students/tuition-fees/fees/undergraduate